Techniack/techniack.github.io/_posts/2021-01-14-Lasagna_Bot_Project.md

 pin: false
 ---
 # Introducing the LasagnaBot
-## Tha Whatnow?
+## The Whatnow?
 The LasagnaBot!
 Basically, its a 3D printer that makes Lasagna at the press of a button.
 The printer will be built around a customized version of the Ender 5 Max with a toolchanging system to apply the different fixins.

 ## Who Came Up With This?